artemis-analytics/artemis/docs/artemis.md

 The data science and social science community typically deal with tabular data which manifests itself in various forms, most commonly refered to as *DataFrames*.
 The *DataFrame* concept and the semantics found in various systems are common to the various *DataFrames*.
-However, the underlying byte-level memory represention varies across systems.
+However, the underlying byte-level memory representation  varies across systems.
 The difference in the in-memory representation prevents sharing of algorithmic code across various systems and programming languages.
-No standard exists for in-memory tabular data, however, tabular is ubiquitious  Tabular data is commonly found in SQL, the "Big Data" community developed Spark and Hive, and In-memory *DataFrames* are found across popular data science languages.
+No standard exists for in-memory tabular data, however, tabular data is ubiquitous.
+Tabular data is commonly found in SQL, the "Big Data" community developed Spark and Hive, and In-memory *DataFrames* are found across popular data science languages.
 R, python and Julia all have a *DataFrame* in-memory tabular data which is commonly used by analysts.